MOONLAPSED/RAGKET/README.md

 ### Lazy/Eventual Consistency of 'Runtime Quanta':

-Inter-runtime communication adheres to an availability + partition-tolerence (AP) distributed system internally and an eventual consistency model externally.
+Inter-runtime communication adheres to an availability + partition-tolerance (AP) distributed system internally and an eventual consistency model externally.
 This allows the system to balance synchronicity with scalability.

 ### Theoretical Rationale: Runtime as Quanta